openregister/deployment/scripts/readme.md

 ### Changing the description of a register

 There is a script in `scripts/update_descriptions.py` to generate RSF to change the description of a register.
-This currently assumes that the register is in beta.

 Run this using: